haoxiangliew/nixos/README.md

 | Browser:  | firefox          |
 | GTK:      | one dark         |

-Configuration is rolling release and uses systemd by default
+Configuration is rolling release (run rolling.sh and rebuild nixos) and uses systemd by default

 ## Installation